0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/get-claims.md

 ```

-The function, based on the  credential ids, retrieves a list of `ClaimEntity` from the storage.
+The method, based on the credential ids, retrieves a list of `ClaimEntity` from the storage.

 > Note: An Issuer assigns ids to the credentials.
 The wallet, after fetching these credentials, stores them on the SDK.